viktoriyaMoiseeva/advent-of-web/README.md

 4. Notice how Promise.withResolvers() simplifies the code by eliminating the need for external variables.
 - DX Improvement: Simplifies promise-based workflows by avoiding manual resolve and reject handling.

-### Day 12: CSS - New Color Functions
-- Task: Build a Smooth Dark Mode Toggle.
-- Steps:
-1. Use color-mix() to transition between light and dark themes.
-2. Apply the colors to the background and text dynamically.
-- DX Improvement: Eliminates the need for JavaScript or preprocessors for color calculations, improving code simplicity.

 ### Day 13: JavaScript - Atomics.waitAsync
 - Task: Synchronize Worker Progress.
 - Steps: